By dentist Dr. Richard Mitchell

 You can't "catch" canker sores like you can catch a cold from someone else.
-However, they can be quite painful.
+However, they can be quite painful, and give you a sore tongue.

-The tendency to get tongue ulcers seems to run in families.
+The tendency to get a sore tongue or tongue ulcers seems to run in families.
 Some people are just more prone to getting these ulcers than others.

 The type of ulcer depends on the size.